neurallatents/neurallatents.github.io/README_postrelease.md

 ### FAQ
 #### How do I submit a model to the benchmark?
-**Please note, the benchmark will open in March 2021.** We are hosting our challenge on [EvalAI](https://eval.ai/), a platform for evaluating AI models.
+**Please note, the benchmark will open in August 2021.** We are hosting our challenge on [EvalAI](https://eval.ai/), a platform for evaluating AI models.
 On the platform, you can choose to make private or public submissions to any or all of the individual datasets.

 #### Can I view the leaderboard without submitting?
 Yes, the full leaderboard will be available on this website indefinitely (courtesy of EvalAI), and EvalAI is also synced with [Papers With Code](https://paperswithcode.com/).